 The chart below compares the Market Value of Assets (MVA) to the Actuarial Liabilities.
 The percentage shown in the table below the graph is the ratio of the Market Value of Assets to the Actuarial Liability (the funded ratio).
-The large decrease in funded ratio from 2007 to 2009 was due to significant asset losses in 2008-2009.
+The large decrease in funded ratio from 2008 to 2009 was due to significant asset losses in 2008-2009.
 The funded ratio increased from 62% in 2010 to 72% in 2016, even though the discount rate was lowered from 7.75% to 7.00%.

 The gradual increase in the funded ratio from 2016 to 2019, reaching 78%, was primarily due to asset gains during the period as well as significant contributions.
 The investment experience was the cause of the significant fluctuations in the funded ratio from 2020 to 2022.
-Finally, the increase from 82.7% to 83.9% in 2023 is due to the contribution levels, greater than the normal cost and interest on the UAL, that are paying down principal on the UAL.
+Finally, the increases since 2022 are due to the contribution levels, greater than the normal cost and interest on the UAL, that are paying down principal on the UAL, as well as favorable asset experience.